Perfect Guide to Bath – What to See and Do

 - Tivoli cinema – Art Deco themed boutique movie theatre

 - Jane Austen landmarks – Explore where she lived in Bath

 When they discovered it’s therapeutic thermal springs in 75AD, the Romans put Bath on the map.
-Today the city is a World Heritage site known best for stunning Georgian architecture, Roman baths and cultural panache.
+Today the city is a World Heritage site best known for it’s stunning Georgian architecture, Roman baths and cultural panache.

-Romans built their religious temple and Roman Baths – Aquae Sulis – over the naturally occurring hot springs.
-Although swimming in the original baths has been banned since 1978, you can still visit the site where bathing and socializing took place two thousand years ago.
-By the 5th century, Roman rule in Britain ended.
-The baths became a ruin and were left undiscovered until 1878.
+Romans built a religious temple and the Roman Baths – Aquae Sulis – over naturally occurring hot springs.
+Although swimming in the original baths has been banned since 1978, you can still visit the site where bathing and socializing took place 2000 years ago.
+By the 5th century, when Roman rule in Britain ended, the baths became a ruin and were left undiscovered until 1878.
 By 1897 after extensive excavation and renovation they were in use once again.

 During the Georgian era, bathing in the thermal waters was considered a restorative and curative pastime.
 The wealthy and elite flocked to the city and Bath became renown as the ultimate spa resort!

 As you may know the novelist Jane Austen lived here during King George IVs’ reign, know as the Regency period.
 She stayed in Bath for the first time in 1797 and returned in 1799.

 Whether you’re a Jane Austen fan, lover of Georgian architecture or looking for the perfect English town to visit on a quick hop trip, Bath won’t disappoint.
 Where else can you have afternoon tea, visit the home of Jane Austen and dip into a world class thermal spa all in one place!

 It’s easy to make Bath a day trip from London.
 Here’s how.